Guard Your Green Card: 6 Citizenship Responsibilities You Can’t Ignore

 You’ve come so far on your path to obtaining your green card, and it’s essential to safeguard your hard-earned status.
 As a green card holder, your relationship with the U.S. government involves critical responsibilities.
 The rules are complex and ever-evolving, from abiding by the law to ensuring you don’t unintentionally abandon your status.

 Scott D. Pollock & Associates, P.C. is here to assist you.
-Our experienced attorneys specialize in immigration law and can guide you through the intricacies of maintaining your status, abiding by immigration rules, and even pursuing U.S. citizenship.
+Our experienced green card lawyers in Chicago specialize in immigration law and can guide you through the intricacies of maintaining your status, abiding by immigration rules, and even pursuing U.S. citizenship.

 Contact Scott D. Pollock & Associates, P.C. for a consultation today!